hockeybro12/FakeNews_Inference_Operators/dataset_release/README.md

 article_id_to_source.tsv -> This maps the article ID to its source in the graph.

-article_name_to_id.tsv -> This maps the article name to its graph ID.
+article_name_to_id.npy -> This maps the article name to its graph ID.

 article_name_to_url.npy -> This maps article names to URLs that they can be downloaded at for the full article headline and context.
 Not all articles are present yet.